unadlib/mutative/README.md

 [![npm](https://img.shields.io/npm/v/mutative.svg)](https://www.npmjs.com/package/mutative)
 ![license](https://img.shields.io/npm/l/mutative)

-Mutative - A JavaScript library for efficient creation of immutable state, 10x faster than immer by default.
+Mutative - A JavaScript library for efficient immutable updates, 10x faster than Immer by default.

 ![Benchmark](./benchmark.jpg)

 ## Motivation

-TBD
+Writing immutable updates by hand is usually difficult, prone to errors and cumbersome.
+Immer helps us write simpler immutable updates with "mutative" logic.

+But its [performance issue](https://github.com/immerjs/immer/issues?q=is%3Aissue+is%3Aopen+performance) leads to a big runtime performance overhead.
+Immer must have auto-freeze enabled by default(Performance will be worse if auto-freeze is disabled), such immutable state with Immer are not common.
+In scenarios such as cross-process, remote data transfer, etc., we have to constantly freeze these immutable data.

+There are more parts that could be improved, such as better type inference, non-intrusive markup, support for more types of immutability, Safer immutability, and so on.

+This is why Mutative was created.

-### Performance
+### Mutative vs Immer Performance

+Measure(ops/sec) to update 50K arrays and 1K objects, bigger the better.

 ```
 Naive handcrafted reducer - No Freeze x 3,713 ops/sec ±0.86% (89 runs sampled)